moron-coder/productivity-mgmt-extension/readme.md

 # Description
-As a team of 3 developers, we built this chrome extension to help user to track his/her Daily tasks, Work time, Set an Alarm and to block some unnecessary URL's.
+This chrome extension is built to help users to track their daily tasks, set work and break time, set an Alarm and block the URLs which they find distracting.

 # Tech Stack
 #### Front-end : `HTML, CSS, jQuery and Javascript`